Home | Literature | Free Literature | Deciphering Biblical Gifts of Tongues

 The tongues they talk of is an unintelligible outpouring of sounds that follows a period of “calling down,” which means a gradual building up of emotions.

-Is Sincerity Alone A Test of Truth?
+Is Sincerity Alone a Test of Truth?

 Witnesses to charismatic meetings claim they see sincere people who really do believe they are empowered with the Holy Spirit.
 And for some, that’s all the evidence they need.